ccp4/DUI2/README.md

 ## Option 2, Installation of everything (including Dials) with conda, mamba and git

-This assumes you have already installed an Anaconda package manger like `miniconda` and have a BASH shell active with the `conda` command enabled.
+This assumes you have already installed an Anaconda package manger like `miniconda` and have a BASH shell active with the `conda` command enabled, see https://docs.anaconda.com/miniconda/install/ for details.

 First update `conda`: